Conner Prairie to Host First Deaf Heritage Day

 Richard Cooper, Vice President and Chief Programs Officer at Conner Prairie, has been working hard with his team to improve the accessibility and inclusivity of their experiences to all community members.
 “We are always looking to expand on the communities that we welcome to Conner Prairie and tell the stories of the cultural communities that truly represent the greater Indianapolis area,” said Cooper.

 Cooper’s team has partnered with Rebecca Buchan, Director of American Sign Language (ASL) Services, and Tiffany Hanson, Outreach and Engagement Manager with LUNA Language Services, to plan Deaf Heritage Day, a kick-off event to unveil the new experience and to welcome the Deaf community to enjoy Conner Prairie.
-Deaf Heritage Day will be held on Saturday, September 28th, from 11:00 a.m. until 3:00 p.m.
-LUNA Language Services’ ASL interpreters will be strategically placed around the Conner Prairie grounds and will also be scheduled to accompany tours of the Conner Prairie experiences for Deaf as well as hearing guests.
+Deaf Heritage Day will be held on Saturday, September 28, from 11 a.m. – 3 p.m.
+LUNA Language Services’ ASL interpreters will be strategically placed throughout Conner Prairie to accommodate self-guided touring as well as options for timed tours.
+Guests will pay general admission to Conner Prairie to enjoy the day. for Deaf as well as hearing guests.

 “Conner Prairie is a unique museum because they offer live historical interpretation of their exhibits for their guests to enjoy.
 The challenge with this type of experience can be communication barriers when the guests don’t speak English,” Hanson stated.
 “LUNA is excited to provide ASL interpreters for this event to include and embrace our Deaf community members in enjoying the full Conner Prairie experience.”